doytsujin/garden/docs/reference/module-types/helm.md

   # correctly.
   name:

+  # If specified, overrides the arguments for the main container when running in hot-reload mode.
+  hotReloadArgs:

   # The Garden module that contains the sources for the container.
 This needs to be specified under `serviceResource`
   # in order to enable hot-reloading, but is not necessary for tasks and tests.
   # Must be a `container` module, and for hot-reloading to work you must specify the `hotReload` field on the
   # container module.
   # Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`
-  containerModule:

-  # If specified, overrides the arguments for the main container when running in hot-reload mode.
-  hotReloadArgs:
+  imageModule:

 # Set this to true if the chart should only be built, but not deployed as a service.
 Use this, for example, if the
 # chart should only be used as a base for other modules.